SG-Lagrangian submanifolds and their parametrization: Preliminary definitions and results

 \subsection{Classical $\SG$-symbols}

 We now introduce the subclass of the classical $\SG$ symbols $\SG^{m_e,m_\psi}_\cl(\RR^d\times\RR^s)\subset \SG^{m_e,m_\psi}(\RR^d\times\RR^s)$.
-Note that the only difference between the definition of the symbol space $\SG^{m_e,m_\psi}(\RR^d\times\RR^s)$ and the ``standard'' $\SG$-symbols $\SG^{m_e,m_\psi}(\RR^d\times\RR^d)$, recalled in the Introduction, is that we allow that the two independent variables $x,\xi$ belong to Euclidean spaces of (possibly) different dimensions $d,s$.
+Note that the only difference between the definition of the symbol space $\SG^{m_e,m_\psi}(\RR^d\times\RR^s)$ and the ``standard'' $\SG$-symbols $\SG^{m_e,m_\psi}(\RR^d\times\RR^d)$, recalled in the Introduction, is that we allow that the two independent variables $x,\, \xi$ belong to Euclidean spaces of (possibly) different dimensions $d,\,s,$ which naturally occurs in phase functions parametrizing Lagrangian submanifolds.
 In its classical formulation, the $\SG$-calculus was developed by Schulze, see \cite{Schulze}, to which we refer for most of the contents of this subsection.
 We begin by recalling the basic definitions and results (see also, e.g., \cite{ES,MSS06} for additional details and proofs).
 In the following, a $0$-excision function is a smooth function which identically vanishes in a neighbourhood of the origin, and which is identically equal to $1$ outside a larger neighbourhood of the origin.

 \begin{defn} \begin{itemize} \item[i)]A symbol $a(x, \theta)$ belongs to the class $\SG^{m_e,m_\psi}_{\cl(x)}(\RR^d\times\RR^s)$ if there exist $a_{m_e-j, \bullet} (x, \theta)\in \mathscr{H}_x^{m_e-j}(\RR^d\times\RR^s)$, $j=0,1,\dots$, homogeneous functions of order $m_e-j$ with respect to the variable $x$, smooth with respect to the variable $\theta$, such that, for a $0$-excision function $\chi^e$,